 Sixth grade is the first year in a new school.
 Each student has his/her own individual schedule.
 As students begin to make the transition from concrete to abstract thinking, the sixth grade team works hard to make the year comfortable, stimulating and academically challenging.

 Teachers keep parents informed about classes and school events through regular updates to the Student Portal, Schoology, and the school website.
 Staff members encourage parents to help their children succeed by establishing a regular time and place for daily quiet study in the home.

 All sixth graders take yearlong courses in English, math, social studies, science, physical education, art, and music.
 Students also take Spanish unless exempted by an Individualized Educational Plan.
-They are required to take computer literacy once a week, and one quarter of developmental guidance, both of which foster the skills and strategies students need to be effective in middle school.
+They are required to take computer literacy once a week, one quarter of developmental guidance, and three quarters of health all of which foster the skills and strategies students need to be effective in middle school.
 Each quarter students also choose courses from the fine and practical arts program.

 Grade 7 Overview